Teenagers Using Unlikely App In Order To Flirt And Chat

 Per a report by The Atlantic, some high schoolers are taking to Google Docs in order to chat and flirt in class.
 As opposed to being caught using a phone — or risk passing a physical note in class — it seems some students are forgoing more traditional methods of communication for something more inconspicuous.
 The switch to Google Docs seems to have been spurred by the prevalence of laptops in the classroom.

-The Atlantic spoke to a handful of high schoolers (identified by pseudonyms), who all weighed in and offered up their own stories.
-One 15-year-old student, Skyler, explained that she and her classmates don’t use pass notes in class anymore.
+The Atlantic spoke to a handful of high schoolers, identified by pseudonyms, who all weighed in and offered up their own stories.
+One 15-year-old student, “Skyler,” explained that she and her classmates don’t pass notes in class anymore.

 While some middle and high school teachers are adopting Google Docs as a way to share lesson plans and exercises, some students are taking advantage of the platform’s collaborative capabilities and features in order to organize conversations under the radar.